-Field experiments were conducted to find out the effect of poultry manure on the yield and quality of cassava tubers at Veterinary College and Research Institute Farm, Namakkal during 2001 and 2002.
+Field experiments were conducted to find out the effect of poultry manure on yield attributes and yield of cassava at Veterinary College and Research Institute Farm, Namakkal during 2001 and 2002.
 The popular hybrid of cassava H 226 was tried as test crop.
-Two fertiliser levels viz., 100 per cent recommended NPK (60:60:150 kg ha-1) and 75 per cent recommended NPK (45:45:112.5 kg ha-1) were assigned to main plots.
-Six organic manurial treatments viz., FYM (25 t ha-1), Poultry manure (10 t ha-1), composted poultry manure (10 t ha-1), FYM (12.5 t ha-1) + poultry manure (5 t ha-1) along with control (no organic manure) were assigned to sub plots.
-The results indicated that 100 per cent recommended NPK had better yield than 75 per cent recommended NPK but could not bring out much improvement in the quality characters.
-But, all the quality characters such as peeled tuber yield, total and industrial starch content and sugar content were positively influenced by the application of organic manures especially composted poultry manure.
+Two fertiliser levels viz., 100 per cent recommended NPK (60:60:150 kg/ha-1) and 75 per cent recommended NPK (45:45:112.5 kg/ha-1) were assigned to main plots.
+Six organic manurial treatments viz., FYM (25 t/ha-1), Poultry manure (10 t/ha-1), composted poultry manure (10 t/ha-1), FYM (12.5 t/ha-1) + poultry manure (5 t/ha-1) along with control (no organic manure) were assigned to sub plots.
+The results indicated that 100 per cent recommended NPK had better yield parameters than 75 per cent recommended NPK.
+All the yield parameters such as number of tubers, tuber length, and tuber girth and ultimately the tuber yield were positively influenced by the application of organic manures especially composted poultry manure.

-Key words: Poultry manure, Compost, Cassava, Yield, Quality.
+Key words: Organic manure, Poultry manure, Compost, Cassava, Yield attributes.